data1013/SummonMe/README.md

 # Work in progress

 Hi!
 This is a -very- rough adaptation of PokeMe (https://github.com/1michaelsun7/PokeMe), my HackMIT project.
-SummonMe tells you what League of Legends champion you are!
+SummonMe tells you what League of Legends champion an uploaded image resembles!